 The Air Force corporate approach to Section 508 implementation follows the guidelines established by the Office of the Secretary of Defense (OSD) of "centralized management with decentralized execution."
 This approach provides a corporate strategy that will lead the Air Force to its goal: "To provide an Air Force-wide coordinated Section 508 effort that addresses all legal requirements and provides maximum access to ICT while maintaining full mission focus and capabilities."

 The Air Force 508 Compliance official has overall responsibility for addressing the Section 508 challenge; to ensure the Air Force Section 508 project addresses ICT accessibility issues before they adversely affect the mission and mission support functions.
 Conquering the Section 508 challenges will require the cooperative efforts of webmasters; IT specialists; procurement professionals; program, requirements, and item managers; and contracting officers at every Air Force level.
 Major commands (MAJCOM), field operating agencies (FOA), direct reporting units (DRU), and their subordinate units need to build a network of participants whose membership includes all the indicated levels of expertise.
 People with disabilities must be given the opportunity to maximize their contribution to the success of the Air Force mission by maximizing the accessibility features of the ICT.

 If you have any questions regarding 508 Compliance, click

 Section 508 VPAT Checklist

-The below training was provided by General Services Administration (GSA).
+The below training was provided by General Services Administration (GSA) and the Air Force.
 Training pertains to policy, the procurement process, the Buy Accessible Wizard, and purchasing Section 508 compliant products and services.
-If you have any questions about this training, please contact Helen Chamberlain with GSA.

 Section 508 Basics Training Course